ischrauwen-lab/Biorepository/RNAseq_Analysis/Differential_Editing/REDItools_Customized_Pipeline/Step_1___PostREDItoolsRun/Step_04___FiltrationByProportion_BasicPreFiltration/README.md

 # Step 04: Filtration By Proportion - Basic Pre-Filtration

-## Protocol For Step 4 Filteration Via Proportion (Including Basic Filtration):
+## Protocol For Step 4 Filtration Via Proportion (Including Basic Filtration):

 1) For the `ipynb` staring with `Part_1_And_Part_2` you will need the following: